panayot-zhi/ApplicationModel/README.md

 In addition there are also [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory?view=vs-2022#directorybuildprops-and-directorybuildtargets) files for setting up common settings that are applied cross cuttingly.

-### Top level package.json
+### Root package.json

+The `package.json` found at the root level defines all the workspaces.
+It is assumed

-All dependencies are defined in the top level `package.json`.
-This is to be consistent on versioning of the packages in this repository.
+All developer dependencies are defined in the top level `package.json`.
+The reason for this is to be able to provide global scripts for every package to use for easier maintenance.

 The `package.json` found at the top level contains scripts that can then be used in a child project for this to work properly.

 In a package, all you need to do is to define the scripts to use the global scripts in the `package.json´ of that project: